-30 Direction concerning auctions, open houses or other inspections or viewings real estate agent has the same meaning as in the Property and Stock Agents Act 2002 (NSW).
+18 Direction about auctions, open houses or other inspections or viewings real estate agent has the same meaning as in the Property and Stock Agents Act 2002 (NSW).

-- (1) If a real estate agent is engaged to sell or lease real property, the agent must ensure that an auction, open house or other inspection or viewing of the property is conducted in compliance with a relevant COVID-19 Safety Plan. - (2) In this section:
+- (1) If a real estate agent is engaged to sell or lease real property, the agent must ensure that an auction, open house or other inspection or viewing of the property is conducted in compliance with the COVID-19 Safety Plan that addresses the matters required by the approved COVID-19 safety checklist set out opposite the type of event in column 2 of Schedule 1. - (2) In this section: